In Koratagere, why Parameshwar may not be in for the 2013 shock

 All is well?

-Back in 2013, there were strong rumours that Siddaramaiah had a hand in the defeat of Siddaramaiah.
+Back in 2013, there were strong rumours that Siddaramaiah had a hand in the defeat of Parameshwar.
 The tension between the two leaders was very visible, but none admitted it in public.
 The differences appear to be ironed out Siddaramaiah who had not attended Parameshwar's campaign in 2013 was present at a mega rally this time in Koratagere.

 From the ground, one gets the impression that Parameshwar could easily sail through this time.
 With the large Kuruba community declaring open support and the BJP fielding a strong candidate, there would be a triangular fight which is expected to benefit Parameshwar.